 On a day-to-day basis, WPD South West provides liquidity to the whole of WPD with balances with other group companies being settled periodically.
 It has borrowing arrangements in place with a range of third parties with high credit ratings.
-At 31 March 2018, WPD South West had committed borrowing facilities available in respect of which all conditions precedent had been met at that date of £245.0m maturing in July 2021, of which none was drawn.
-In addition, it had uncommitted facilities of £110.0m of which £15.0m can only be used for the issue of letters of credit; at 31 March 2018 no borrowings had been drawn and letters of credit of £3.8m were issued.
+At 31 March 2018, WPD South West had committed borrowing facilities available in respect of which all conditions precedent had been met at that date of £245.0m maturing July 2021, of which none was drawn.
+In addition, it had uncommitted facilities of £115.0m of which £15.0m can only be used for the issue of letters of credit; at 31 March 2018 no borrowings had been drawn and letters of credit of £3.8m were issued.

 In addition, at 31 March 2018 the WPD Group's parent, Western Power Distribution plc, had a £210.0m committed borrowing facility that expires in January 2023 of which all conditions precedent had been met at that date; at 31 March 2018, it had drawn £141.4m against these facilities and thus had £68.6m undrawn.
-Furthermore WPD West Midlands and WPD East Midlands together had committed borrowing facilities of £600.0m, of which WPD East Midlands had £130.0m drawn as at 31 March 2018 and WPD West Midlands had £19.0m drawn.